rmhsilva/rmhsilva.github.io/content/essays/new-countries.md

-Balajis has [recently proposed](https://1729.com/how-to-start-a-new-country/#task) how futuristic countries may come about.
+[@balajis](https://twitter.com/balajis/) has [recently proposed](https://1729.com/how-to-start-a-new-country/#task) how futuristic countries may come about.
 This seems enabled by a combination of dissatisfaction at existing governments[1] and new technologies (blockchains and cryptocurrencies, in particular) which are prompting ideas of radically different social structures.
 It's an interesting and thought-provoking idea.

-In March 2021, [Balajis spoke with Tim Ferris](https://tim.blog/2021/03/24/balaji-srinivasan/) for _over 3 hours_ (one of Tim's longest interviews) about this and several other mind-bending topics, reaching _millions_ of listeners.
+In March 2021, [Balaji spoke with Tim Ferris](https://tim.blog/2021/03/24/balaji-srinivasan/) for _over 3 hours_ (one of Tim's longest interviews) about this and several other mind-bending topics, reaching _millions_ of listeners.
 This episode might go on to become one of his most important episodes.
 Or possibly the most comical.
 Either way, why should society remain the way it is now anyway?
 Of course it'll change.
 And since innovation seems to [happen simultanously](https://en.wikipedia.org/wiki/Multiple_discovery), there are probably other people thinking about crazy new country structures[2].

-**So what's Balajis (and friends) doing?**
+**So what's Balaji (and friends) doing?**

 He has a new project called [1729](1729.com/).
 It's a kind of community, and I'm intrigued.